Daphne Caruana Galizia: Career

 Caruana Galizia was employed by The Sunday Times of Malta as a news reporter in 1987, becoming a regular columnist from 1990 to 1992 and again from 1993 to 1996.
 She was an associate editor of The Malta Independent in 1992, and remained a columnist with that newspaper and The Malta Independent on Sunday for the rest of her career.
 Additionally, she worked in media and public relations consultancies.
 Caruana Galizia was also the founding editor of Taste and Flair, monthly lifestyle magazines which were distributed along with The Malta Independent on Sunday.
 The publications were merged into a single magazine called Taste&Flair in July 2014, and Caruana Galizia remained the editor until her death.
 Taste&Flair is now published by The Daphne Caruana Galizia Foundation.

 In March 2008, she began a blog entitled Running Commentary, which included investigative reporting and commentary on current affairs and public figures.
 The blog was one of the most popular websites in Malta, regularly attracting over 400,000 views – more than the combined circulation of the country's newspapers.

 Caruana Galizia was intimidated for her work and opinions.
 The front door of her house was set on fire in 1996.
 The family dog had its throat slit and was laid across her doorstep.
 Years later, the neighbour's car was burned, possibly in a misdirected attack.
 There was a further incident in 2006, when the house was set on fire while the family was asleep inside.
-After Caruana Galizia started blogging, her terrier Zulu was poisoned and her collie Rufus was put down after being found shot.
+After Caruana Galizia started blogging, her terrier Zulu was poisoned, and her collie Rufus was put down after being found shot.
 According to Matthew Caruana Galizia, threats were almost a daily occurrence.
 These took the form of phone calls, letters, notes pinned to the front door, text messages, emails, and comments on her blog.

 Caruana Galizia was arrested on 8 March 2013 for breaking the political silence on the day before the 2013 general election, after posting videos mocking Joseph Muscat.
 She was questioned by the police before being released after a few hours.
 In November 2010, after commenting about the conservation of the Villa Guardamangia (the early-marriage home of Princess Elizabeth and Prince Philip of Great Britain), Caruana Galizia was described by The Daily Telegraph as the leading commentator in Malta.
-Other major stories and controversies centered around Panama Papers revelations, and allegations that Chris Cardona had visited a brothel during an official government visit to Germany in January 2017.
+Other major stories and controversies centered around Panama Papers revelations, and allegations that Christian Cardona had visited a brothel during an official government visit to Germany in January 2017.

 In 2016, Caruana Galizia questioned how British millionaire Paul Golding acquired Palazzo Nasciaro in Naxxar, and from mid-2017 Caruana Galizia became a harsh critic of the new Nationalist opposition leader Adrian Delia, over claims that he had laundered money for a company involved in a prostitution ring in Soho.